 A recent prostate exam can cause false positives on a PSA test.
 Likewise, this can occur after the insertion of a urinary catheter or scope into the urethra.

 For the most accurate results, a person should wait a few weeks after a medical procedure before undergoing the PSA test.

 A urinary tract infection (UTI) is an infection of the urethra or bladder that can cause PSA levels to rise.

 Having a UTI can cause pain during urination, blood in the urine, or an inability to urinate.
 In most cases, a simple urine test can accurately diagnose a UTI.

 6. Vigorous exercise

-Men who have scheduled a PSA test should tell their doctors about any prostate symptoms they experience.
-Changes in ejaculation or urination often point to a problem with the prostate.
+People who have scheduled a PSA test should tell their doctors about any prostate symptoms they may be experiencing.
+Changes in ejaculation or urination often indicate a problem with the prostate.

 Rectal pain, abdominal pressure, fever, and signs of an infection may also indicate a prostate issue.

 Prostate cancer may not cause symptoms at all.
 When it does, symptoms may include:

 - pain in the hip, pelvis, lower back, or thigh